 - A consistent system for lesson planning: Having a math workshop lesson plan template is a big time saver when lesson planning.
 I include my favorite lesson plan templates in my guide, but you can create your own to fit your needs.
 Keep it simple, but be sure to include the most important components (lesson objectives(s), essential question(s), standard(s), etc.).

 - A plan for forming groups and partnerships: How will you group your students?
 What will the groupings be based on?
 Will you use a formative assessmentat the beginning of each unit?
 I recommend dividing students into four groups based on their proficiency on the standard or topic you are working on.
 It will make it so you can meet students’ needs in your small guided math group.
-I go into detail into all of this in my course all about math workshop.

 - An abundance of math resources: Every elementary classroom needs tons of math manipulatives (base ten blocks, money coins, snap cubes, unifix cubes, counters, pattern blocks, small clocks, etc.).
 What each classroom needs is based on their grade level.
 Math manipulatives are so important because they help students build a conceptual understanding of the concepts and skills they are learning.
 In addition to manipulatives, elementary (first, second, third, fourth, and fifth grade) classrooms need to have read alouds, games, and activities that are appropriate for their grade level.
 You can never have enough math resources!